 Image via SurveyMonkey

-For B2B companies focused on how to improve customer experience, surveys also support long-term business growth.
-They create a consistent feedback loop that helps identify gaps and measure progress over time.
+Feedback gives you ideas for how to improve customer experience over time.
+For B2B companies, surveys also support long-term growth.
+They provide a feedback loop that helps you spot gaps and measure progress.

 Key benefits for customers include: